danikavu/Ableton-Live-Clip-Mixer/README.md

 Ableton Live Clip files can be found [here](https://www.ableton.com/en/packs/#?item_type=sounds), in packs such as `Skitter and Step` etc.

 While this could be done based on midi files, Ableton Live Clip drum kit setups are standardized and have some fire grooves.
-So by combining them you can get extra fire.
+So by combining them you can get extra fire sauce ideas.

 # Installation